About the Initiative

-Launched in March 2016, HOP’s Transportation Initiative (TI) seeks to document the impact of transportation barriers on healthcare costs and to strengthen patient-centered transportation solutions through data gathering tools and effective collaborations.
-The initiative consists of two key projects: Rides to Wellness Community Scan and Not Just A Ride.
-The projects are funded by the Federal Transit Administration (FTA) and the Health Resources and Services Administration (HRSA), respectively.
-To learn more about the initiative, download a one-page summary and press release.
+HOP’s Transportation Initiative documented the impact of transportation barriers on healthcare costs and promoted patient-centered transportation solutions through data gathering tools and effective collaborations.
+The initiative consisted of two key projects: Rides to Wellness Community Scan and Not Just A Ride.
+The projects were funded by the Federal Transit Administration (FTA) and the Health Resources and Services Administration (HRSA), respectively.
+To learn more about the initiative, download a one-page summary and the press release.

 NOT JUST A RIDE

-NOT JUST A RIDE will strengthen existing efforts at health centers.
+NOT JUST A RIDE strengthened existing transportation efforts at health centers.

-- Quality Improvement Toolkit: Development of a toolkit for health centers to support efforts on planning and implementing services to address transportation barriers faced by their patients.
+- Quality Improvement Toolkit: Developed a toolkit for health centers to support efforts on planning and implementing services to address transportation barriers faced by their patients.

-- Learning Collaboratives: Establishment of three (3) state-based, peer-learning collaboratives for health centers, Primary Care Associations, clinic consortia, and other key partners to identify strategies, share successes, and document lessons learned.
+- Learning Collaboratives: Established of three (3) state-based, peer-learning collaboratives for health centers, Primary Care Associations, clinic consortia, and other key partners to identify strategies, share successes, and document lessons learned.

-- Transportation Resource Maps: Development of three (3) state-based, interactive maps that include transportation resources and services for learning collaborative participants.
+- Transportation Resource Maps: Developed of three (3) state-based, interactive maps that include transportation resources and services for learning collaborative participants.

 Wallace, R., Hughes-Cromwick, P., & Mull, H. (2005).
 Access to Health Care and Nonemergency Medical Transportation: Two Missing Links.
 Transportation Research Record: Journal of the Transportation Research Board, 1924.
 Retrieved from http://www.tdsa.org.au/wp-content/uploads/2012/06/Access-to-Health-Care-and-Nonemergency-Medical-Transportation-Two-Missing-Links.pdf